WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS WHITE FLOWERS CONTACT US

 Foothills, montane.
 Woodlands, openings.
 Spring, summer.

 Sometimes omitted from flower books, Phacelia heterophylla is none-the-less a fairly common plant in our area.
 It is easily overlooked because of its overall "just green" look.
-A careful examination will show it to be as fascinating as other members of the Waterleaf Family with their protruding stamens and their often coiled, scorpion-like tails.
+A careful examination will show it to be as fascinating as other Phacelias with their protruding stamens and their often coiled, scorpion-like tails.
 All parts of the plant are very hairy.
 Plant height ranges from five to thirty inches.

-Phacelia heterophylla was first collected by Meriwether Lewis on the Lewis and Clark Expedition and was named by Frederick Pursh in his Flora Americana in 1814.
+Phacelia heterophylla was first collected June 9, 1806 by Meriwether Lewis on the Lewis and Clark Expedition in Idaho and was named and described by Frederick Pursh in his Flora Americana in 1814.

 Phacelia heterophylla